rcolomina/lending_pool_simpy_simulation/README.md

 ```
 As before, be aware that the token addresses created above are completely random for testing purposes.
 This will create a set of text files that will be read later by the python simulation
 Now the contract and its environment have been setup, and now it's time to setup the python mesa simulator

 # Simulation Setup

 Access to `client` folder and create a virtual environment `virtualenv env --python=python3.9` (3.9 works for me)
 Enable the environment using `source env/bin/activate`
 Install the python requirements via `pip install -r requiremenets.txt` and wait and it finish succesfully.

-At this point you can run Now you can run the simulation
+At this point you can run the simulation either a single instance or a batch of them
+To run a single instance do `run-simulation-single.sh` which will populate the local blockchain.
+To run a batch of simulations do `run-simulation-batch.sh`
+The two of the simulation executiosn will end up producing performance profile `svg` files

+# Analysing and Monitoring the Results

+Open a new terminal over the `client` folder, and enable as before the environment.
+Run `jupyter notebook` to launch this server.
+Open the brower and run all cell to see the simulation results